The Dramatic Ways Childbirth Has Changed

 • Over a hundred years ago, the doctor had to use a fetal stethoscope to monitor the baby.
 That was the only instrument that they had at that time.

 • The electric fetal monitor was introduced in the 1960s.
 This instrument provided the hospital staff with only a paper record of the heartbeat.
 Now, nurses and doctors can place an external device on the mother’s abdomen, which uses Doppler ultrasound to electronically monitor the baby’s heartbeat.
-There is also an internal device which is placed on the baby’s head when the doctor performs the internal exam.
+There is also an internal device that is placed on the baby’s head when the doctor performs the internal exam.
 Doctors and nurses can also place a handheld Doppler device on the mother’s abdomen to monitor the baby’s heartbeat.

 • Today, there are a variety of tests, explains Kathryn Leggitt, RNC., MS., CNM., that doctors and nurses use to determine the health of both mother and baby, including: